- 1 Airplane Toys For Toddlers

 I’m a big fan of screentime on planes for toddlers old enough to appreciate it.
 With so many amazing educational apps and fun, kid-centered videos available, I am happy to let my 2.5-year-old toddler’s play on their Kindle fires for way longer than I allow at home.
 If you ask me, exceptional circumstances (such as a 10-hour flight with a jetlagged toddler) call for exceptions.
 That said, I like to bring along some (small) screen-free toys and activities too for several reasons:

 1. Sleep wanted

 The blue lights emitted from screens can disrupt the production of melatonin which means it may be more difficult to fall asleep.
 If you’re hoping for your little one to sleep, you may want to remove screens from the equation an hour before. (you can also utilize the “blue shade” or “night mode” on your child’s device).
-On the other hand, if you want your little one to stay up longer to adjust for your destinations time zone, letting them play on a device can be helpful.
+On the other hand, if you want your little one to stay up longer to adjust for your destination’s time zone, letting them play on a device could actually be helpful.